-ed by the press.

-"Alright, who needs help," she said to

-the quiet group.

-"I do," high school senior Amanda

-Theobald said immediately.
+Ruben says to me, Please write me letters.'
+So I did, and we wrote back and forth this summer.
+Then, he says, I miss my mom.
+I miss my mom so much.
+But I can't write her that, because then that will even be hard for her, and it ed by the press.
+"Alright, who needs help," she said to the quiet group.
+"I do," high school senior Amanda Theobald said immediately.
 The talking and typing started again.

-The two worked on one of Theobald's

-college essays.
-After 20 years, Zumstein

-knows what a college recruiter is looking

-for in an application.

-"I sent her my essays for college, and

-she's revising them and cutting them

-down so they fit in this application," she

-siad.
-"It's a lot of work, and there's a lot of

-us.
+The two worked on one of Theobald's college essays.
+After 20 years, Zumstein hows what a college recruiter is looking for in an application.
+"I sent her my essays for college, and he's revising them and cutting them down so they fit in this application," she said.
+"It's a lot of work, and there's a lot of us.
 And I'm applying to 11 schools."

-Zumstein does this check for every

-single essay for every single student.

-"Not an application goes out without

-me or Amy reviewing it," she said.
-"We

-help edit every essay.
-They can have an
+Zumstein does this check for every single essay for every single student.
+"Not an application goes out without me or Amy reviewing it," she said.
+"We help ddit every essay.
+They can have an admissions officer and found out what they're looking for.
+Going a step further, she gives every student her cell phone number - all 921 of them.
+Theobald started her time with Ouest

-Eng lish teach-er do it, but I don't know the last time an English teacher talked with a college admissions officer and found out what they're looking for.
+Eng lish teach-er do it, but I don't now the an know the last time an English teacher talked with a college